I'm Krystal Moore, a wedding and lifestyles photographer based in Moose Jaw, SK.

 Being an outdoor, natural light photographer, your session timing relies heavily on the sun.
 Most people thing mid day would be correct…. but for me early morning or later in the day is best!
 (It’s my fav!)

-Soft low light is always the goal, so we will either start 15ish minutes before the sunrise, or about 1-2 hour before it sets.
+Golden hour!
+Soft low light is always the goal, so we will either start 15ish minutes before the sunrise, or about 1-2 hour before the sun sets for that soft golden glow!

 Mid-day sun is very bright and harsh which creates harsh shadows in odd places (think under the eyes, nose and chin) and squinty eyes.
 It is NOT what we are going for.
-Plus the colors during the day are more “neon”, where earlier in the day or later in the day the colors are much softer and more natural looking.
+Plus the colors during the day are more “neon”, and the background tends to be more blown out (less details in the background and more “washed out”) where earlier in the day or later in the day the colors are much softer and more natural looking and will have more detail to the background.

-And here’s a secret tip: if the day is overcast, we can shoot pretty much anytime!
+If the day is overcast, we can shoot pretty much anytime and have some more flexibility with locations!
 This is why photographers get so excited when the weather is cloudy for a wedding – we don’t have to worry about harsh lights!

 So check out below for some more examples of different lighting!
 I will explain the differences under each group of photos.

-Now after seeing these examples can you see why I love golden hour? 🙂 Will you do your next session later in the day?
+Now after seeing these examples can you see why I love golden hour? 🙂 So what is the best time for photos?
+Golden hour!

 My favourite time of day to photograph people is in that golden hour light.
 It’s just so soft and creamy and beautiful!
 When booking I will let you know about lighting and what times will work the best for the people involved in the session.
 But the later in the day the better.
-I know that it doesn’t always work if there are small kids involved, but I will do my best to create some beautiful images whatever time of day it is.
+I know having a later session doesn’t always work if there are small kids involved, I would suggest having a session in the spring or later fall when the sun sets earlier.

 Do you have any questions about lighting?
 Let me know in the comments below!